NRI Income Tax & Compliance

 Basis of Difference Section 54F Section 54

-Eligible Capital Asset Tax exemptions apply to the sale of any capital asset other than residential property.
+Eligible Capital Asset Tax exemptions are applicable on the sale of any capital asset other than residential property.
 Tax exemptions are available on the sale of a residential property.

 Amount of Exemption Full or Partial Exemption allowed.
 To the extent of long-term capital gain invested.